 In early July 1968, while on an hour long drive in his Aston Martin, Paul McCartney began singing a song that came to him called Hey Julian.
 He quickly shortened it to Hey Jules, named after John Lennon's son Julian.
-That song would go on to be the Beatles final single as group.

 Paul was driving to John’s former home in Weybridge to visit Lennon's ex wife Cynthia and son Julian.